Ogopogo: Alleged sightings

+In 2009 an expedition was led by Ogopogo enthusiast Bill Steciuk which consisted of thermal imaging by helicopter, a zodiac chase boat, and a dive team to investigate various caves reported near Rattlesnake Island and Squally Point.
+The expedition started near the break of dawn where immediately the Chase Boat encountered a cluster of bird activity North of Rattlesnake Island hinting something large was preying below the surface.
+The thermal imaging helicopter found large heat trails near the surface offshore of Squally Point.
+Ray Snitynsky who took the thermal images analyzed the object that made the trails ranged from 40-50ft in length.
+A dive expedition led to the divers recovering a decomposed snake like carcass off an underwater ledge.
+Unfortunately, a DNA analysis revealed the carcass was a Kokanee salmon that deteriorated to the point it was unidentifiable.
+The following day, diver Craig Smiley was dropped into the lake near Rattlesnake Island, and hydroacoustic baiting via underwater recordings by Bill Steciuk were used to lure in the creature.
+When the sound frequency increased, Smiley's signal was temporarily lost after sediment was stirred around him supposedly triggering an animal.
+Smiley also discovered large sinkholes on the lake floor with some up to 5 meters long.
+This expedition was broadcast on the show Monster Quest in the episode "Lake Demons".

 In 2011, a cell phone video captured two dark shapes in the water.
 A suggested explanation is that the video shows two logs.
-Radford analyzed the video for Discovery News and concluded that “The video quality is poor and the camera is shaky, but a closer look at the 30-second video reveals that, instead of one long object, there are actually two shorter ones, and they seem to be floating next to each other at slightly different angles.
+Radford analyzed the video for Discovery News and concluded that "the video quality is poor and the camera is shaky, but a closer look at the 30-second video reveals that, instead of one long object, there are actually two shorter ones, and they seem to be floating next to each other at slightly different angles.
 There are no humps, nor head, nor form; only two long, darkish, more or less straight forms that appear to be a few dozen feet long.
 In short, they look a lot like floating logs, which would not be surprising since Okanagan Lake has tens of thousands of logs harvested by the timber industry floating just under the lake's surface."